jsdelivr/globalping/README.md

 This whole process is completely automated and managed by our platform.

-## Join the network – Run a virtual probe
+## Join the network – Run a probe
 Globalping relies on the community to expand its probe network.
 While we maintain our own probes in key locations, we welcome any support from both corporate partners and individuals.
-[Join our network](https://github.com/jsdelivr/globalping-probe) and help make the internet faster for everyone by running a virtual probe (or several).
+[Join our network](https://github.com/jsdelivr/globalping-probe) and help make the internet faster for everyone by running a probe (or several).

-### Quick start guide
+### Setup instructions
-You can run a Globalping probe on any machine that can run a Docker container, supporting x86 and ARM architectures.
+You can run a Globalping probe on any internet-accessible device that can run a Docker container.
 For example, you can use a rented VPS, a dedicated server with spare capacity, or even your locally hosted Raspberry PI.

 Use this command to create and run the Globalping probe container:

 ```
 docker run -d --log-driver local --network host --restart=always --name globalping-probe ghcr.io/jsdelivr/globalping-probe
 ```
-Find instructions for Podman [here](https://github.com/jsdelivr/globalping-probe#podman-alternative)
+And it works on x86 and ARM architectures.
+[Podman instructions](https://github.com/jsdelivr/globalping-probe#podman-alternative)

-### Notes on probe security and customization
+Notes on probe security and customization
-- Probes don't open ports or accept incoming connections.
-They can only connect with our API.
+- Probes don't open any ports or accept any incoming connections.
+They can only establish a connection with our API.
-- We work with regularly updated lists and databases of domains and IPs associated with malware or potentially dangerous content and completely ban them at the API  level.
+- We include regularly updated lists and databases of domains and IPs associated with malware or potentially dangerous content and completely ban them at the API  level.
-- The API is rate-limited to prevent users from abusing the network.
+- We rate-limited all users on the API level to prevent the abuse of the network.
-- Only public endpoints are permitted for testing; no local network tests are allowed.
+- No local network tests are allowed, only public endpoints.
-- Tests scale based on available CPU cores.
+- Tests scale to the amount of available CPU cores.
 Our code is very lightweight and shouldn't use too many of your resources.
 Therefore, in most cases, we recommend running our probe as is.
-However, if you want more control, you can use `--cpuset-cpus="0-2"` with your Docker command to set the number of cores.
+However, if you're worried, you can use `--cpuset-cpus="0-2"` with your Docker command to limit the number of available cores.

 Learn more in the [Globalping Probe respository](https://github.com/jsdelivr/globalping-probe).